Captain Jack (group): Video games

 Captain Jack has a total of 12 songs which appear in the Dance Dance Revolution arcade series.
 The band's premiere appearance was in the home release of Dance Dance Revolution 2ndMix, with three songs that were also featured in the arcade release of Dance Dance Revolution 3rdMix.
-This included the band's signature song, "Captain Jack", which appeared in a total of eight arcade releases.
+This included a remix the band's signature song, "Captain Jack (Grandale Remix)", which appeared in a total of eight arcade releases.

 Additionally, two Captain Jack songs are available in the StepManiaX arcade game.
-"Dream a Dream ~Cheeky Trax UK Remix~" is available on all versions, while "My Generation (Fat Beat Mix)" requires a free online update released on December 20, 2020.
+"Dream a Dream ~Cheeky Trax UK Remix~" is available on all versions, while "My Generation (Fat Beat Mix)" requires a free online update released on 20 December 2020.